mdmahmudul413/Web-Design-Dev-Using-Lara-Vue/class-39/readme.md

             1. import { createRouter, createWebHistory } from 'vue-router'

                 Note: 1. importing 'vue-router' package in createRouter global object
-                      2. createWebHistory is for define history mood
+                      2. createWebHistory is for define history mode

             2. import HomeView from '../views/HomeView.vue'